Teaching journalism now a risky affair in Hong Kong | DW | 27.01.2022

 Journalism teachers in Hong Kong can no longer teach freely amid an ongoing crackdown on free press by the government.
 Some are adapting to the new situation and changing their strategy.

-Hong Kong authorities have intensified a crackdown on free media amid growing Chinese influence in the city

 Journalists in Hong Kong are facing a massive government crackdown, which has forced many news organizations to shut down their operations.
-This has also resulted in many journalists losing their jobs.
+It has also resulted in many journalists losing their jobs.

 The crisis is not limited to media organizations and journalists; journalism teachers and trainers are also facing the brunt of the clampdown.